RobinL/robinl.github.io/src/microblog_md/20250404_ai_upskilling.md

 tags: ["LLMs"]
 ---

-There's too much focuss on AI engineering and trying to find applications AI to help other people 'at scale' with their jobs.
-There's much more to be gained by upskilling everyone on how to use AI effectively for their own job.
+I see too much focus on trying to find applications of LLMs to help other people 'at scale' with their jobs.
+At the moment, the output of LLMs is rarely useful for business rules or passive consumption.
+The lower hanging fruit is encouraging and helping people use AI directly, interactively, and however they see fit for their own jobs.